-Pretty much everyone loves dogs.
-In fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey.
+Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 Shrink those dogs down to adorable, squeezable puppies, and even more people fall in love.

-We love our puppies so much that we want to make sure that they grow up to be healthy, well-trained dogs.
+Because we love our puppies so much, we want to make sure they grow up to be healthy, well-trained dogs.

-But getting to that place isn’t as easy as 1-2-3.
-It takes a lot of knowledge, nurture, and work to grow your puppy up into the dog of your dreams.
+But raising a healthy, happy puppy takes knowledge, nurturing, and work as you grow your puppy up into the dog of your dreams.

-In fact, most people don’t know exactly what it takes to keep a puppy healthy, let alone train them.
+In fact, most people don’t know exactly what goes into keeping a puppy healthy, let alone training them.